 802.15.4 Coexisting Systems

-As shown in Table 1, the 802.15.4 UWB channel plans avoid the bands used by non-UWB PHYs defined by 802.15.4.
-Coexistence with legacy UWB systems is described in .
+As shown in Table 1, the 802.15.4 UWB channel plans avoid the bands used by legacy non-UWB PHYs defined by 802.15.4.
+Coexistence with legacy UWB systems is described in [4].

-Other 802 Wireless systems considered

 802.15.4 UWB systems

-This clause describes the coexistence situation for this amendment and existing 802.15.4 UWB systems.

-HRP

-LRP
+Coexistence with legacy 802.15.4 UWB systems is similar to that described in [8].

+Several features of P802.15.4ab allow for reducing the on-air duty cycle, which further improves positive coexistence with legacy UWB.
+Addition of SSBD provides a new mechanism that can improve coexistence with legacy UWB by sensing and deferring when a signal is detected, specifically when a large number of UWB devices are in a small space.

 802.15.6 UWB systems